The Man Who Remembered the Moon

 "A superb story... an ongoing series of surprising revelations/suppositions — surprising, yet satisfying within the rollercoaster logic of its world." - Matthew Sharpe, author of The Sleeping Father, You Were Wrong, and Jamestown

 More than one year in the Top 100 of Amazon's curated Kindle Singles collection and an initial selection of Prime Reading, The Man Who Remember the Moon continues to dazzle and puzzle.
+Print edition includes the bonus hidden track The One About the Ballard Fanatic.

 When the moon disappears, Daniel Hale is shocked to find that he’s the only person who remembers it.
 He is quickly committed.
 As he struggles to comprehend what might have happened to the moon - and to himself - only his doctor, the tenacious Marvin Pallister, holds out hope that Daniel might be cured of his delusion - now dubbed Hale-Pallister’s Lunacy.
+A virtuoso vanishing act, a puzzle in die-cut pieces, and an unexpected meditation on loss.
+The Man Who Remembered the Moon is a cerebral, witty novella, baffling, enigmatic and haunting.

 Print edition includes the bonus hidden track The One About the Ballard Fanatic.
-From the review at Literary Relish:
+From the review at Literary Relish

 "In a mere handful of pages Hull creates an atmosphere of tension to rival the greatest short story writers out there.
 Sat in a bar one night, our protagonist meets a curious character; a J G Ballard aficionado.
 Intrigued, he accepts an invitation to go to his flat to see some of his memorabilia, only to discover that things aren’t quite as ordinary as they might seem…"

+I was really pleased to be offered a proof of this story by the author, as I liked the sound of Dumagrad Books (their byline is “Publishing the books Marco Polo brought back from invisible cities” and their name means “word city”.)
 It’s an engrossing, fascinating tale, and is the kind of speculative storytelling I love.
 From the very start, you’re drawn straight into Daniel’s story, becoming complicit with him (because of course, we know the moon is there – don’t we?).
 We struggle alongside him to comprehend exactly what’s happened and to make sense of the paradigm shift that seems to have taken place in the world – who is mad and who is sane?
 Who is actually telling the story and who can we believe?
 It’s a tale that throws up a great number of questions and leaves you thinking about it for a long time afterwards.
-It’s a long time since I’ve enjoyed a new piece of writing so much – I only wish there was more of it!

 Kaggsy